Constipation Awareness Month

 - Managing stress or anxiety

-- Not delaying or ignoring the urge to go
+- Not delaying or ignoring the urge to use the bathroom

 If these changes are not effective, your doctor may recommend medication or surgery, depending on the underlying cause of your constipation.